aac-digital/aac-rails-project-template/README.md

+# AAC #
+## Rails Project Template ##

-# Acts as Consultancy Rails Project Template #
+This is Acts as Consultancy's Rails template.
+Based on our own taste.

 ## Usage ##